tunaakgul/tuna-simple-blog/README.md

 # tuna-simple-blog
 a simple blog which is coded node.js

-firtsly import nodeblog.sql to your database.
+firtsly import nodeblog.sql to your mysql database.

 then you can start use it.